micro9997/Mini_MQTT_Broker/README.md

 ### Introduction
 MQTT is a lightweight protocol for machine-to-machine communication and is most suitable for IoT device communication.
 It uses TCP/IP sockets for communicating through IP.

-Here I'm creating server (broker) and client programs.
-This single client program can work as multiple clients at the same time, so a broker can communicate with multiple clients at a time using multithreading.
-The broker stores the data (topics, values, and file descriptors of clients) using single linked list.
-Then, if a published message is received, the broker sends data to subscribed clients only based on the data stored in a single linked list.
+Here I have created server (broker) and client programs.
+This single client program can work as multiple clients simultaneously, so a broker can interact with multiple clients simultaneously using multithreading.
+The broker stores the data (topics, values, and file descriptors of clients) using a single linked list.
+Then, when the published message is received, the broker sends the data to the subscriber clients only based on the data stored in a single linked list.

 &nbsp;